Central America · Experience & Culture Market

 Lake Atitlán

 One of the world’s most beautiful lakes.
 Three volcanoes rising from the shores.
-Twelve indigenous Maya communities around the shore.
 San Pedro La Laguna has Spanish schools and a small teaching market.
-Mainly volunteer positions — not viable as a paid teaching base.
-Extraordinary for weekend trips and extended stays around longer teaching commitments elsewhere.
+Mainly volunteer positions — extraordinary for weekend trips.

-Guatemala’s jungle north.
-Tikal — one of the greatest Maya cities, rising above the forest canopy — is accessible from Flores.
-Very limited teaching market; volunteer positions with eco-tourism and conservation organisations.
-Worth visiting as a long weekend from Antigua or Guatemala City rather than as a teaching base.
+Gateway to Tikal — one of the greatest Maya cities.
+Very limited teaching market; volunteer positions with eco-tourism organisations.
+Worth visiting as a long weekend rather than as a teaching base.

 Important